Resettled refugee students learning English as a Second Language (ESL) face many challenges acquiring proficiency in written and spoken English.

 come from all over the globe and speak over 15 different languages combined.

 Many of the refugee families we work with have crossed many borders: fleeing their country of origin as a teenager, starting a family of their own in the refugee camps of a neighboring country, and finding resettlement in a place called Cleveland, Ohio a decade or more after leaving home.
 Many of the children enrolled in our program have never seen their parents' homeland, though their Cleveland homes are alive with the sounds and smells of another place.
 These students are eager to understand their English speaking peers, to experience success at school, to make friends, and to simply fit in.
 Their journey forward continues here in Cleveland.

 The Youth Mentoring Program supports children in grades Kindergarten through 8, often enrolling multiple siblings within a single family.
 Students are referred to Youth Mentoring services annually through existing client and community connections at the Refugee Response, as well as through the Cleveland Metropolitan School District’s Multilingual Multicultural Education Office.

 are business managers, chemists, school teachers, nurses, bartenders, retirees, college students, and rocket scientists.

 All share a commitment to making a difference in the life of a young person by giving a piece of their time every week to build a connection that transcends boundaries of age, language, and culture.

 Volunteers undergo screening and receive training and support from Refugee Response staff before and throughout their mentoring assignment.
 Mentors have the opportunity to connect with one another at various special events and socials hosted by The Refugee Response over the course of the year.
-Mentors serving children in the same family stay in close contact and coordinate special outings and cultural events for their refugee family as a group.
-As a home mentor, you will join a group of fearlessly dedicated volunteers working to make Cleveland a better place for all.
+Mentors serving children in the same family often maintain a connection with one another to share tips, family updates and provide social and emotional support.
+As a youth mentor, you will join a group of fearlessly dedicated volunteers working to make Cleveland a better place for all.